 How much can you potentially make owning a dog breeding business?

-Dog breeding business income will depend on many factors, including the business’ size and number of litters, the breed of the dog being sold, and even the purpose of the dogs, like whether they’re intended to be show dogs, working dogs, or pets.
+Dog breeding business income will depend on many factors, including the number of litters, pedigrees, breed of the dog being sold, and even the dogs’ purpose, like whether they’re intended to be show dogs, working dogs, or pets.
 Salary.com reports that dog breeders make an average salary of $52,549, though salaries most often range between $46,743 and $58,801.

 Things to consider before starting a dog breeding business

 While breeding dogs gives you a chance to make a career out of your love of dogs, this business sometimes brings heartbreak with it, too.
 Births can sadly go wrong, and you’ll need to be prepared to face the potential loss of puppies and, sometimes, of your much-loved breeding dogs.
-While careful, deliberate breeding and regular vet care can help to minimize this risk, breeding is an activity that’s never entirely without risk.
+While careful, deliberate breeding and regular vet care can help to minimize the risk of health problems, breeding is an activity that’s never entirely without risk.

 It’s also important to be prepared for significant, unexpected vet bills.
-A sick puppy or a birth that doesn’t go as planned can find you traveling to the emergency vet, and bills for even a single visit can be thousands of dollars.
+A sick puppy or a birth defect can find you traveling to the emergency vet, and bills for even a single visit can be thousands of dollars.
 You’ll want to establish an emergency vet bill fund to have on hand, just in case.
-Some pet insurance companies may also provide coverage for breeders, which can help to minimize some of these vet bills.
+Some pet insurance companies may also provide coverage for breeders, which can minimize some of these vet bills.

-There are also some ethical questions that you’ll need to think about when deciding if this is the right business option for you.
+You’ll also need to think about some ethical questions when deciding if this is the right business option for you.
 With an overpopulation of dogs in the United States, many animal lovers campaign against dog breeders of any kind.
 While the country won’t benefit from an influx of poorly bred dogs, there is room and a need for quality dogs that are carefully and selectively bred.
 Responsible, well-educated breeders carefully invest in and refine their breeding stock to make only the best contributions to the breed, and they carefully vet homes for their puppies.
-Still, be prepared to have people question why you are breeding and to possibly tell you that you shouldn’t be running your business.
+Still, be prepared to have people question why you are breeding and possibly tell you that you shouldn’t be running your business.